balajiboggaram/Hackhood/README.md

 Under development.

 Next generation email spam engine.
-This project is aiming to avoid spammers.
+This project is aiming to detect and avoid spammers.